The more you know about homeopathy, the more successful your outcome will be!

 Keep in mind that no drug can be stopped suddenly without putting your life in danger!
 There’s gotta be something wrong with a healing method that you literally can’t stop!
 It’s like those Chinese handcuffs, do you remember them as a kid?
 They’re long, thin tubes, you put your left index finger in one end and your right index finger in the other end, and you try to pull your fingers out but the more you pull, the more you’re stuck!
 Or that Roach Motel?
 “Bugs check in, but they don’t check out!”
 You know, if your medical system is a Roach Motel?
 Stay out of it!

 I point this out to help you gain a perspective on your case and how much work is involved for the homeopath.
 It’s almost as if, in order to get well, you have to forget everything you learned and believed in about health and disease–because most of it is a lie!
-Doctors are lying constantly because they need you to keep coming back, to make a regular customer out of you!
+Doctors are lying constantly because they need you to keep coming back to build their practice!
 They say, “There’s no cure for that, you’ll have to be on drugs for the rest of your life!”
 Or, “Nobody knows what causes that; it’s idiopathic.”
-They’re lying, self-serving lies for the sake of “practice-building”.
+Self-serving lies for the sake of “practice-building”.

 In fact, your mission is to do what Dr. Timothy Leary suggested over 40 years ago, namely: “Drop Out“!
 Drop out of Pop Culture!
 Popular culture has become lethal!
 Correctly prescribed prescription drugs are now the 4th leading cause of death in America (JAMA, Apr.,1998) and convenience “food” is filled with addictive substances like sugar, MSG and other chemicals that actually cause the body to lose nutrients!
 If I may set an example here, almost nothing I buy is advertised on TV.
 My laundry soap, dish liquid, shampoo, deodorant, skin lotion, food, etc., all come from either the health food store or the farmer’s market.
 There is no “corporate” food or hair-care products here.
 And the milk I buy?
 Straight the way it comes from the cow: Raw.